takuya82/sky-runesapp/README.md

 - Keyboard: `1-4` selects choices; `m` toggles sound.
 - At Title: `c` continues if a save exists; `r` clears save; `n` starts a new game (clear + start).
 - UI: HP shows as a number and hearts (♥ up to 5).
 - Feedback: Wrong answers briefly flash a red tint (damage cue).
+ - Breadcrumbs: Hover each step to see a short description.

 Deploy (Vercel)
 - Import this repo on Vercel as a static site (no build command).